-4 | Cardano Holding B.V. and Cardano Risk Management B.V. are unrelated to Stichting Cardano Development and Cardano Development B.V.
-(TIM's owners), except that (i) the chairman of the Board of Stichting Cardano Development is also the co-CEO and a minority owner of Cardano Holding B.V., and (ii) there is a financial relationship between Cardano Holding B.V. (as lender) and Stichting Cardano Development (as borrower).
+^{7 |} Cardano Holding Ltd. and Cardano Risk Management B.V. are unrelated to Stichting Cardano Development and Cardano Development B.V.
+(TIM's owners), except that (i) the chairman of the Board of Stichting Cardano Development is a minority owner of Cardano Holding Ltd, and (ii) there is a financial relationship between Cardano Holding Ltd. (as lender) and Stichting Cardano Development (as borrower).